TISUnion/PrimeBackup/tools/README.md

 [2025-03-30 01:50:35,301 INFO] (run) Validating 31765 / 31765 blobs
 [2025-03-30 01:50:41,262 INFO] (run) Blob validation done: total 31765, validated 31765, ok 31765, bad 0
-[2025-03-30 01:50:41,263 INFO] (run) NICE, blob file fix done
+[2025-03-30 01:50:41,263 INFO] (run) NICE, blob file fix done [2025-03-30 01:50:41,263 INFO] (run) All fixing done.
+You can check the database state with MCDR command "!!pb database validate all"
 ```

 ### To check if everything is fixed